fraga/CrewChiefV4/README.txt

 CrewChief version 4.16

-(The Crew Chief Help menu was created from this file (and others) and has been updated since, this file hasn't except for the change log, so it's better to refer to the Help in the game, contents are at https://mr_belowski.gitlab.io/CrewChiefV4/index.html than this.)
+(The Crew Chief Help menu was created from this file (and others) and has been updated since, this file hasn't except for the change log, so it's better to refer to the Help in Crew Chief
+- contents are at https://mr_belowski.gitlab.io/CrewChiefV4/index.html - than this.)

 ________________________________________________________________________________